-Student Senate is comprised of officers elected by the entire student body and the appointed cabinet members and represents the students and provides leadership for student activities.
+Comprised of officers elected by the entire student body and the appointed cabinet members, represents the students and provides leadership for student activities.
 The Senate committees are responsible for a variety of programs, among them Homecoming, Winter Formal, Christmas on Campus, the Arrupe Halloween Party, Easter on Campus, rallies, sports tournaments, and the coffee houses.
 The Senate strives to involve students in these events.
 It also seeks to maintain communication with students, faculty, and administration.
 Elections are held in the spring.

 Moderators: Mr. William Kelley '62 and Mr. Joseph Popelka '84

 The students in this position facilitate the dissemination of information about Saint Ignatius Athletics for internal and external consumption.
-Under the supervision of the club moderator, SSID’s will be required to do the following: compose articles about teams for the Saint Ignatius website, post articles and statistics to the website in a timely way, alert local media of scores and statisitics as directed by the moderator and Coaching Staffs.
+Under the supervision of the club moderator, SSID’s will be required to do the following: compose articles about teams for the Saint Ignatius website, post articles and statistics to the website in a timely way, alert local media of scores and statistics as directed by the moderator and coaching staffs.

 Moderator: Mr. Jeff McCormick '83

 The purpose of this club is to promote, organize, and develop an inclusive Ultimate Frisbee club for all St. Ignatius High School students, under the superior mission statement of Saint Ignatius High School, providing the equal opportunity to play socially and at the highest competitive intramural level.
 The club also demonstrates and teaches the value of team sports for health and social benefits of its members.

 Moderator: Mr. Mark Kaiser '06